NYC Restaurant Week® Basics

 NYC Restaurant Week is the highly anticipated—and often imitated—twice-yearly celebration of dining throughout New York City.
 With prix-fixe meals at over 380 of the City’s finest restaurants (two-course lunch, $26; three-course dinner, $42), the program invites diners to sample the incredible array of eateries that make up NYC’s culinary culture.

-NYC Restaurant Week Summer 2018 runs from July 23 through August 17.
+NYC Restaurant Week Winter 2019 runs from January 21 through February 8.
 To book your table, visit the official NYC Restaurant Week page, the only place to find a comprehensive list of NYC Restaurant Week menus.
 Browse by neighborhood, cuisine, meal (lunch or dinner), or search for your favorite restaurant.
 Make your reservation today!

 Tips for NYC Restaurant Week